 - Student acknowledgment form

 - Reference form

-- Written consent release of test records to certification officer and program faculty
+- FERPA Consent to Release Educational Records and Information form – Written consent for release of test records to certification officer and program faculty

 School Accreditation Statement

 Southern Association of Colleges and Schools, Commission on Colleges